 Are you ready to place your order?
 If so, then pick out your free collection below.
 You are entitled to one free collection per order.
-If you place another order you pick another free collection and so on.
 Once you decide which collection you want, do the following:

 Letters from Vicksburg.
 A series of 61 newspaper articles from the Memphis Daily Appeal before, during and after the Siege of Vicksburg.
 Both soldiers and correspondents contributed their stories.
 Oral history at its finest. <<Sample Article>>>